Robert Culliford: Early career and capture

 Culliford and his fellow pirates eventually made their way to India, landing at Mangrol in 1692, where they robbed and abused the local population.
-The Gujaratis captured Culliford and seventeen of his comrades.
-Culliford spent the next four years in a Gujarati prison.
+The Gujaratis eventually captured Culliford and seventeen of his comrades, and Culliford spent the next four years in a Gujarati prison.

 Escape and new adventures

-In spring, 1696, Culliford and some of his comrades escaped and made their way to Bombay, where they signed aboard the East India Company ketch Josiah.
+In the spring of 1696, Culliford and some of his comrades escaped and made their way to Bombay, where they signed aboard the East India Company ketch Josiah.
 In Madras they commandeered the ship, returned to piracy, and sailed for the Bay of Bengal.